jtcotton63/cs312-project05-clean-refactor/README.md

 * There are now two types of objects: problems and solvers.
 Each problem contains a solver.
 * Each solver implements the Solver interface.
 * Each solver implementation has its own file.
-** The Default implementation is found in DefaultSolver.cs.
+ * The Default implementation is found in DefaultSolver.cs.
-** The Branch and Bound implementation is found in BranchAndBoundSolver.cs.
+ * The Branch and Bound implementation is found in BranchAndBoundSolver.cs.
-** The Greedy implementation is found in GreedySolver.cs.
+ * The Greedy implementation is found in GreedySolver.cs.
-** Your own implementation, which you will have to write for the group project, is found in FancySolver.cs.
+ * Your own implementation, which you will have to write for the group project, is now called the Fancy Solver.
+It is found in FancySolver.cs.
 * All the methods that pertain to drawing are now contained in the Form1.cs file (where they should be).
 * A lot of methods with duplicated code have been condensed to use helper methods.